 - the RRU Academic Regulations webpage, the Life of a Grad Student video, the Accessibility Services PowerPoint, and the Financial Aid and Awards video

-Part 2: Week 1 Checklist
+Complete Week 1 Resources Checklist (Quiz)

-Complete the Moodle Week 1 Checklist/Quiz.
+Complete the Moodle Week 1 Checklist (Quiz).
 Access to Week 2 activities will be available once this checklist is complete.